aarongodin/jsonschema/README.md

 ### Dialects

-The latest revision of this module only supports the latest revision of JSON Schema (2020-12).
+The latest revision of this shard only supports the latest revision of JSON Schema (2020-12).
 There is not yet support for using a different dialect.

 ## Acknowledgements

-The source for this module is inspired by the `ECR` and `JSON` implementations from the std lib.
+The source for this shard is inspired by the `ECR` and `JSON` implementations from the std lib.
 Thanks to the Crystal team for creating an amazing standard library!